Eonil/ImageCacheUtility.Swift/README.md

 # ImageCacheUtility.Swift

-A utilities to cache images locally for iOS.
+Some utilities to cache images locally for iOS.

+Not tested yet extensively.